M Idioms

 make it hot for (someone)

-- make things difficult for someone
+- to make things difficult for someone

 make it one's business to (do something)